rfong/sustenance/bread/README.md

 + measuring spoons
 + probe thermometer

-I've brewed tea about 5x/day since 2008, so I am extremely calibrated to water temperature and have a lot of heuristics for hitting within 5F of a target temperature without a thermometer.
-For example, if I want 100-110F water to bloom instant yeast, I'll combine about 40% boiling water + 60% tap-cold water, i.e. `(212*0.4) + (50*0.6) ~= 115`, and assume I've lost 5-10F by transference into a room temperature container.
-For yeast, I also always double check by dunking my hand in the water.
+Tip: 100-110F is usually the only precise water temperature you need to hit for bread baking purposes, to bloom your yeast or feed your starter.
+I don't use a thermometer for this.
+To hit this target temperature, I'll combine about 40% boiling water + 60% tap-cold water, i.e. `(212*0.4) + (50*0.6) ~= 115`, and assume I've lost 5-10F by transference into a room temperature container.
+(Transference loss varies by the amount of water you're using.)
+I also always double check by dunking my hand in the water.
 If it feels hot like a hot tub but I can leave my hand in the water without any pain, then it's in the 100-110F range.

 *convenient splurges, but not required*